2010 Football League Championship play-off final: Route to the final

 The 2009–10 Championship title was won by Newcastle United with 102 points, returning to the Premier League one season after being relegated.
 The second automatic promotion spot was claimed by West Bromwich Albion who had also been relegated from the Premier League the previous year.

 Blackpool, who had been considered candidates for relegation at the start of the season by some critics, finished the campaign in sixth position to claim the final play-off place.
 They secured the spot with a 1–1 draw against Bristol City in their final league match.
 With a total of 70 points, they finished a single point ahead of Swansea City who were held to a 0–0 draw with Doncaster Rovers in their final match.
-Blackpool's opponents for the play-off semi-finals were third-placed Nottingham Forest, against whom the won the first leg 2–1 at Bloomfield Road.
+Blackpool's opponents for the play-off semi-finals were third-placed Nottingham Forest, against whom they won the first leg 2–1 at Bloomfield Road.
 Having conceded a 13th-minute goal from Chris Cohen, Blackpool came from behind to win following a goal from Keith Southern and a penalty from Charlie Adam.

 In the second leg, Blackpool twice fell behind, equalising first through DJ Campbell, after an early first-half goal from Robert Earnshaw, and again from Stephen Dobbie after Earnshaw's second goal of the match.
 They took the lead with two quick goals from Campbell who completed his hat-trick in the space of three minutes, scoring in the 76th and 79th minutes, as Blackpool took a 6–3 aggregate lead.
 Forest striker Dele Adebola scored a late consolation goal in injury time but Blackpool advanced to the play-off final as the match finished 4–3, with an aggregate score of 6–4.